ShimejiAnna4191/ShimejiAnna4191/README.md

 I'm also quite interested in computer science and want to play around and make things around it, that why I decided to go to github

-I have a dream of becoming a content creator as a writer
+I have a dream of become a philosopher

 ## Statistical tables
 <div class="d-block">